Version for visually impaired persons

 (4) The Ombudsman may disclose to the other party to the dispute information that he has obtained during an individual meeting only with the express consent of the party from which he has obtained the information.

-(5) In case of an amicable resolution of the dispute, a protocol shall be drawn up, which shall be signed by the two parties and the Ombudsman or a servant authorized by him.
+(5) In case of an amicable resolution of the dispute, a protocol shall be drawn up, which shall be signed by the two parties and the Ombudsman or a staff member authorized by him.

 (6) In case the mediation has not proved successful, the Ombudsman may make recourse to other powers of his granted under the law or these Rules of Procedure.